Overview

 - fatigue or drowsiness

-Methotrexate increases the skin’s sensitivity to the sun and so increases the risk of certain types of skin cancer.
-Wear protective clothing and use a high sun protection factor (SPF 50) sun cream.
+Methotrexate increases the skin’s sensitivity to the sun.
+This increases the risk of certain types of skin cancer.
+It can also cause severe reactions that look and feel like sunburn (photosensitivity reaction).
+If this happens please tell your doctor.
+To help prevent these reactions you should reduce your exposure to sunlight, especially between 11am and 3pm as this is when the sun is strongest.
+Wear protective clothing and use a high sun protection factor (SPF 50) sunscreen.

 Infections